Home Januvia & Janumet

 Janumet Side Effects and Black Box Warning

 Because Janumet is a combination medication, it has the side effect risks of Januvia plus metformin.
-In people who took Janumet, the most common side effects that occurred in 5 percent or more of clinical trial participants include diarrhea, headache and respiratory infections.
+In people who took Janumet, the most common side effects that occurred in 5% or more of clinical trial participants include diarrhea, headache and respiratory infections.
 More people who took Janumet instead of Januvia experienced low blood sugar (hypoglycemia) and gastrointestinal issues such as gas, indigestion and abdominal discomfort.

 FDA Warnings and Post-Market Safety Studies